AraishNaaz/hello1/README.md

 # hello1
-This is a repo for git &amp;github
+This is a repo for git &amp;github.